8 Best Docker Container Hosting Plans (July 2026)

 What Is Docker?

-Docker is an open-source platform that uses OS-level virtualization to develop, ship, and run applications, as well as separate them from your infrastructure for faster delivery.
+Docker is an open-source platform that employs OS-level virtualization to develop, ship, and run applications, while also isolating them from your infrastructure for quicker delivery.

-The idea behind Docker is to eliminate monotonous and recurring configuration tasks by streamlining the development life cycle so developers can work in standardized and loosely isolated environments called containers.
+The whole idea behind Docker is to cut out tedious and repetitive configuration tasks by streamlining the development life cycle.
+This way, developers can work in standardized and loosely isolated environments known as containers.

 Because these containers are run by a single operating system kernel, they are more lightweight than virtual machines and contain everything needed to run the application.
 The software that hosts the containers is called Docker Engine.